Withdrawal & Recovery

 You might find yourself reading the same paragraph three times without absorbing it.
 Conversations slip away mid-sentence.
 Tasks that require sustained focus feel impossible.
 It can feel like thinking through wet cement.

 Why it happens.
 CB1 receptors are densely concentrated in the hippocampus (memory processing) and prefrontal cortex (executive function, planning, and focus).
 Both regions are temporarily underperforming while receptor density rebuilds.
-A 2018 study in JAMA Psychiatry found that cognitive function, particularly verbal memory and processing speed, improves measurably within 72 hours of quitting and continues improving over several weeks.
+A 2018 meta-analysis in JAMA Psychiatry found that cognitive function, particularly verbal memory and processing speed, improves measurably within 72 hours of quitting and continues improving over several weeks.[8]
+Research specifically tracking the duration of neurocognitive impairment after cannabis withdrawal has confirmed that deficits resolve progressively, with most measures normalizing within one to three months.[9]

 How long it lasts.
 Brain fog is worst in the first week, noticeably better by week 2, and largely resolved by weeks 4 to 6.